CyndiMorris/AnalyticsProjects/FindingDonors/README.md

 * Support Vector Machines (SVM)
 * Logistic Regression

+Steps performed:
+1. Investigated the factors influencing charitable donation likelihood.
+2. Established a training and prediction pipeline to evaluate the accuracy and efficiency of three supervised machine learning algorithms: Gradient Boosting Classifier, Random Forest Classifier, and Support Vector Machines (SVM).
+3. Fine-tuned the parameters of the algorithm that generated the highest donation yield.
+4. Explored the impact of reducing the number of features in the dataset.

 Initially, I delved into the factors influencing the probability of charitable donations.
 Following that, I established a pipeline for training and predicting to assess the accuracy and efficiency of three supervised machine learning algorithms: Gradient Boosting Classifier, Random Forest Classifier, and Support Vector Machines (SVM).
 Subsequently, I fine-tuned the parameters of the algorithm yielding the highest donation yield.
 Lastly, I investigated the effects of reducing the number of features in the dataset.

 ## Dataset